 In UE, we go into bargaining ready to fight for the best contract we can get.
-We must rely on the unity and mobilization of our members to fight.
+We must rely on the unity and mobilization of our members.

-Over the past two years, UE members have won an average wage increase of 2.51 percent.
-Although low by historic averages, this is higher than the current rate of inflation, as well as the average national wage increase.
+Over the past two years, UE members have won an average wage increase of about three percent, with slightly higher increases in the private sector.
+These increases significantly outpace the current low rate of inflation.
 A militant, engaged union can bring real wage growth to its members.